ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 which can be used as a CPU-specific linear index into blocks of memory.
 In case the ``MPIDR`` is invalid, this function returns -1.
 This function will only be invoked by BL31 after the power domain topology is initialized and can utilize the C runtime environment.
-For further details about how ARM Trusted Firmware represents the power domain topology and how this relates to the linear CPU index, please refer `Power Domain Topology Design`_.
+For further details about how TF-A represents the power domain topology and how this relates to the linear CPU index, please refer `Power Domain Topology Design`_.

 Common optional modifications
 -----------------------------